-SUMMER STRING FESTIVAL
+2026 SUMMER STRING FESTIVAL

 Hillsdale County School of the Arts, Inc.

-Summer String Festival was July 21-August 1, 2025
+15th Summer String Festival

-Summer String Festival was July 21-August 1, 2025
+15th Summer String Festival

 Summer String Festival Information

-Meet Our Guest Artist: Laurel Premo
+Meet Our Guest Artist -

-Thursday, July 31 at 7:00 pm
+Thursday, August 6 at 7:00 pm - Guest Artist Recital

-Friday, August 1 at 7:00 pm
+Friday, August 7 at 7:00 pm - Final Concert

 Hillsdale County School of the Arts strives to make its Summer String Festival and its public concerts welcoming to all students and patrons regardless of background or ability.

-Friday, August 1 at 7:00 pm
+Friday, August 7 at 7:00 pm - Final Concert

 Hillsdale County School of the Arts strives to make its Summer String Festival and its public concerts welcoming to all students and patrons regardless of background or ability.